wp-plugins/image-elevator/readme.txt

 = How it works =

 Please view the demo video below to learn how the plugin can make your posting more easy.
-The latest two features that are demonstrated in the video are available only in premium version.

 http://www.youtube.com/watch?v=ApcCCcsUoeo

+*The latest two features that are demonstrated in the video are available only in the <a href="http://codecanyon.net/item/image-elevator-for-wordpress/4311188?ref=OnePress">premium version</a>.*

 = Compatible Browsers =